Get Instant Hot Water With A Tankless Water Heater

-Weighing 20 lbs, it’s a relatively lightweight option but I recommend installing it permanently in your RV or cabin.
+Weighing 20 lbs, it’s a relatively lightweight hot water heater but I recommend installing it permanently in your RV or cabin.
 It won’t fit in the regular water heater space, but could definitely be put in a storage compartment of an RV.
 That way it’s easily accessible and serviceable as well.

 When it comes to the water pressure you will get out of this unit, it’s rated at 1.6 GPM.
 1.6 gallons per minute means that you can at best take one shower at a time and I recommend buying a shower head with great water pressure from low water flow to get the most enjoyable shower out of this unit.

-The Excel Tankless Gas Water Heater can deliver up to 96 gallons of hot water an hour with a 45 degree rise in temperature.
+The can deliver up to 96 gallons of hot water an hour with a 45 degree rise in temperature.
 Which means that if the water heading into the unit is 65 degrees F, it will come out 110 degrees F.